Category: Overview

 The “Now”

 Finally, at the base of the pyramid, we have Action Plans.
-These are the detailed plans with owners, timelines, and KPIs.
+These are the detailed plans with owners, timelines, and Key Performance Indicators (KPIs).
 This is the roadmap.
 This is the sprint plan.
-This is the JIRA ticket you are working on today.
+This is the JIRA ticket—often written as a user story—you are working on today.

 For that Tesla engineer working on the Model S, the Action Plan wasn’t just “design a door handle.”
 It was “design a flush door handle that reduces drag (Strategy) to increase range (Goal) so we can prove electric cars are viable (Vision).”